Vishwa-docs/WeMakeDevs-Vision-Possible-Hackathon/README.md

 - **Object Detection** — YOLO11 detects people, vehicles, obstacles, furniture, animals (80 classes) in every frame
 - **Hazard Tracking** — Bounding box growth rate estimation detects approaching objects; direction (left/center/right) and distance (near/medium/far) are continuously computed
 - **Proactive Voice Commentary** — The agent describes the environment, reads signs, warns about obstacles — all through natural speech via Gemini Realtime
-- **Turn-by-Turn Navigation** — User says _"Take me to L&T South City"_ and the agent calls Google Maps, reads the route aloud, and guides step-by-step
+- **Turn-by-Turn Navigation** — User says _"Take me to Elita"_ and the agent calls Google Maps, reads the route aloud, and guides step-by-step
 - **Text Reading (OCR)** — Signs, building names, bus numbers, notices are read aloud using a multi-VLM provider chain
 - **Spatial Memory** — Every detected object is logged to SQLite with timestamp, position, and direction.
 User can ask _"When did you last see a person?"_
 - **Haptic Alerts** — Critical hazards trigger visual + audio + haptic feedback on the frontend